Los Angeles Chapter — California Association of Marriage and Family Therapists

 How Do I Join?
 To join this group, please click here to complete our online submission form.
 Once submitted, a group facilitator will reach out to you for next steps.

-When: Sunday, October 19, 2025 from 3:00pm-5:00pm (PT)
+When: Sunday, January 18, 2026 from 3:00pm-5:00pm (PT)

 Where: Online Via Zoom (Once you complete the online submission process, you will be emailed a monthly Zoom link.)

-Facilitator(s): Estelle, Randi, and Hazel
+Facilitator(s): Estelle, Randi, Hazel, and Stephen

 Black Therapist Support Group